shushcat/rcopyfind_prototype/README.md

-**RCopyfind is currently being rewritten in Rust at https://github.com/shushcat/rcopyfind.
+**RCopyfind is currently being rewritten at https://github.com/shushcat/rcopyfind.
 This repository is unmaintained.**

 # RCopyfind